 These characteristics may suggest that good guys are rare.
 Yet, many people have or have had this condition.
 Since I read this book, I have been able to relate it to many of my past actions, which correspond to the author’s analysis.
 I can now spot nice guys, and I meet them regularly.

-Some may be your friends, your spouse, your colleagues or your neighbours.
+Some may be your friends, your spouse, your colleagues, or your neighbors.
 This condition is not rare, and if they read this book, this gives them the chance, maybe for the first time, to understand that they have a problem and can try to resolve it.

 Chapter 2: How do you become a good guy?